 You’ll find the Wild Gardens of Acadia near the Jesup Path making it a quick detour.
 Plus it has a large parking lot.
 The gardens consist of over 300 species of plants that reflect the surrounding Mount Desert Island area.Wild Gardens of Acadia on Google Maps

 If you’re into astrophotography Acadia National Park offers stunning views of the sky at night.
 You can also check out DarkSiteFinder to find less light polluted skies in the area.

 Here’s a map of all of the photo locations referenced in this article.
 You’ll find most of them on Park Loop Drive that goes through out the park.

 Of course just having a phone or your camera you’ll be able to capture stunning scenes in Acadia but here are things I’d recommend bringing if you’re a travel photographer.

 Read: Travel Photography Tips

 With all of the dramatic scenes at Acadia you’ll want to bring a tripod, wide angle lens, and a Polarizer/ND filter.
 You can also bring a telephoto lens but I found myself using a wide angle lens most of the time.

 Tripod: Having a sturdy tripod will help you capture all of the beauty of Acadia especially during low-light scenes.

-Wide Angle Lens: I found myself using my wide angle lens (16-35mm) most of the time in Acadia since you can capture the grand nature of the park.
+Wide Angle Lens: I found myself using my wide angle lens (like the Canon RF 15-35mm) most of the time in Acadia since you can capture the grand nature of the park.

 Polarizer: A polarizer will help cut down glare from water or even fall foliage, so having one here will bring a lot of use.